Rod Blagojevich attorneys file request to commute sentence

 Last week, Blagojevich wrote an op-ed piece for the Wall Street Journal sounding a similar alarm about prosecutors.

-Blagojevich has now served six and a half years of his 14 year sentence.
+Blagojevich has now served six and a half years of his 14 year sentence for his political corruption conviction.
+He can't legally request a pardon because he is still incarcerated.

 Tuesday morning, Governor Bruce Rauner was asked by ABC7 if he thinks Blagojevich's sentence should be commuted.